Front Page

 See the rulebook.

-The following lore is in the public domain:
+The following quote-inspired lore is in the public domain (the original quotes are not):

 • A ship in harbor is safe, but that is not what ships are built for.
 (Quote of John A. Shedd)